 Holy Cross Health Center is a small non-profit nursing home located in Manchester, New Hampshire.
-This facility received an elite overall grade of A, making it one of the five highest graded nursing homes in the city.
-Based on our assessment, this facility is really as good as it gets.
-As you can see below, this nursing home also performed well in our category scores.
-It is hard to find any major flaws in this place's profile.
+Sporting an overall grade of A+, this nursing home is among the highest graded nursing homes in Manchester.
+This is impressive given that the city has some quality facilities.
+Based on our ratings, this nursing home is just about as as good as it gets.
+As you can find below, this place performed just as well in our category grades.
+In fact, we gave it straight A's!

 Holy Cross Health Center

 Get pricing and details on Manchester senior living options.Get Pricing

 - Accepts Medicaid 1

 - Speech Therapy